Saddleworth moor - site of Ian Bradly and myra hindley murders

 By age 11, Ian began to smoke, his grades slipped, and he developed an obsession with Nazism and Hitler.
 By 13, he was committing low-level crimes like petty theft and break-ins.

-In November 1954, after a third arrest for burglary and housebreaking, the courts sent 16-year-old Ian Sloan (Brady) to live with Peggy and her new husband, Patrick Brady.
+In November 1954, after a third arrest for burglary and housebreaking, the courts sent 16-year-old Ian Sloan to live with Peggy and her new husband, Patrick Brady.
 The young criminal was now in the northwest English city of Manchester.
-From here, Ian would take his stepfather’s last name and become Ian Brady proper.
+From there, Ian took his stepfather’s last name and finally became Ian Brady.

-Several more arrests landed Brady in both juvenile detention and local prison, depending on the charge.
+Several more arrests landed Brady first in juvenile detention and later in a local prison.
 When he was released, Brady took a job as a clerk at Millwards Merchandise, a chemical manufacturer.
-This is where Ian Brady would meet Myra Hindley, his future wife and partner in the Moors Murders.
+This is where he would meet Myra Hindley, his future wife and partner in the Moors Murders.

 Join the Obscurix Newsletter!